History

 Soda Hall (pictured), a new computer science center named for Y. Charles and Helen C. Soda, opens.
 More than two-thirds of undergraduates now enroll in a computer science course.

-The Valley Life Sciences Building is renovated as part of a campaign to update facilities for the biological sciences with a naming gift from the Wayne and Gladys Valley Foundation.
+The Valley Life Sciences Building is renovated as part of a campaign to update facilities for the biological sciences.
+The project is funded through the Wayne and Gladys Valley Foundation.

 1997

-Glenn Seaborg, Nobel laureate, professor, and former chancellor, becomes the only living person to have an element (seaborgium) named after them.
+Glenn Seaborg (pictured), Nobel laureate, professor, and former chancellor, becomes the only living person to have an element (seaborgium) named after them.

 Robert M. Berdahl becomes chancellor and takes over leadership of the Campaign for the New Century.
 The campaign raises $1.44 billion in private support, the most ever raised by a public university at the campaign’s conclusion in 2001.